watson-developer-cloud/visual-recognition-coreml/README.md

 1. If a project is not yet associated with the Visual Recognition instance you created, a project is created.
 Name your project `Custom Core ML` and click **Create**.

     **Tip**: If no storage is defined, click **refresh**.
-1. The data panel will be open on the right side of the page.
-Upload each .zip file of sample images from the `Training Images` directory onto the data panel.
-Add the `hdmi_male.zip` file to your model by clicking the **Browse** button in the data panel.
-Also add the `usb_male.zip`, `thunderbolt_male.zip`, `vga_male.zip` file to your model.
+1. Upload each .zip file of sample images from the `Training Images` directory onto the data pane on the right side of the page.
+Add the `hdmi_male.zip` file to your model by clicking the **Browse** button in the data pane.
+Also add the `usb_male.zip`, `thunderbolt_male.zip`, and `vga_male.zip` file to your model.
 1. After the files are uploaded, select **Add to model** from the menu next to each file, and then click **Train Model**.

 ### Copy your Model ID and API Key